-This year the CGT allowance has remained the same at £3,000 and for disposals made on or after 30 October 2024, the basic rate of Capital Gains Tax (CGT) has increased from 10% to 18% and the higher rate has increased from 20% to 24%.
+So if you've not yet used your CGT exemption, you don't have much time before the change comes in.
 Making sure you're using losses and realising gains at the most appropriate time can make a big difference to the amount of tax you have to pay.
 This could mean moving assets into different wrappers - pensions and ISAs, for example - to make sure you're not creating gains, or splitting the sale of assets over several tax years.

-With our invaluable advice we can help you maximise your allowances - and create the future you want.
-Get in touch today for a noobligation consultation to discuss this and ensure you don't end up paying too much or too little.
+Your deadline for making the most of your current CGT allowances is 5 April, the end of the current tax year.
+Get in touch today for a free consultation to discuss this and ensure you don't end up paying too much or too little.